Jujulian3/BinarySearchTreeProject/README.md

 ## Requirements
 1. Implement a Binary Search Tree that allows only **letters** and contains these basic methods:
-  a.
+  1.a.
 Insert a node
-  b.
+  1.b.
 Remove a node
-  c. print the tree
+  1.c. print the tree
 2. The program should present a menu with these options:
-  a.
+  2.a.
 Insert
-  b.
+  2.b.
 Remove
-  c.
+  2.c.
 Show
-  d.
+  2.d.
 Quit

 This project is part of a sequence of exercises proposed in the Data Structure discipline